melwong/avche/README.md

 ### Introduction
 This repo contains the following:
 * A simple NFT demo site used to create a transaction on crypto card - under `nft` folder.
-* Polygon Point of Sale (PoS) Android app to allow registered merchant to use this app to accept payments via our crypto card - under `android_pos` folder.
+* Avalanche Point of Sale (PoS) Android app to allow registered merchant to use this app to accept payments via our crypto card - under `android_pos` folder.

 NOTE: The demo above only supports MetaMask wallet for now.